-Group coaching clients benefit from the peer learning with others This peer learning is often as important as the interaction with the coach.
-Many clients find the process “less on the spot”, giving them more time to reflect and integrate their insights.
+Group coaching clients benefit from peer learning with others.
+This peer interaction is often as important as the interaction with the coach.
+Many clients find the process “less on the spot”, giving them more time to reflect, integrate, and articulate their insights.

 Clients can benefit from: